Eric Morecambe: Personal life

-Morecambe was the nephew of the rugby league footballer John "Jack" Bartholomew.
+Morecambe was the nephew of the rugby league player John "Jack" Bartholomew.

-Morecambe sent a message of support (along with various celebrities) to Margaret Thatcher after she won the 1979 general election, wishing her luck during the 1979 European election campaign.
+Alongside various other celebrities, Morecambe sent a message of support to Margaret Thatcher after she won the 1979 general election, wishing her luck during the 1979 European election campaign.
 His message ended, "God bless you, Maggie, and good luck in the European Campaign and it is your round next."

 Health problems

 In a diary entry from 17 August 1967, when Morecambe and Wise were appearing in Great Yarmouth as part of a summer season, Morecambe observed: "I have a slight pain on the left side around my heart.
 It's most likely wind, but I've had it for about four days.
 That's a hell of a time to have wind."

-Morecambe was a hypochondriac, but he rarely wrote about his health concerns until after his first heart attack.
-At the time, Morecambe was smoking 60 cigarettes a day and drinking heavily.
-He suffered a near-fatal heart attack in the early hours of 8 November 1968 after a show, while driving back to his hotel outside Leeds.